View Margaret McCormack's Obituary on pressconnects.com and share memories

 She was a graduate of Catholic Central High School, class of 1965, a member of St. Patrick's Church, Binghamton, a member of the Monday Afternoon Club and the Binghamton Lioness Club.
 She was a life member of Lourdes Hospital Auxiliary and was the Vice President of the J.A.
 McCormack Sons Funeral Home for 50 years.
 Her son Joe, from his infancy until the time of her death, was the center of her life and she never thought twice about putting his needs ahead of her own.

-The family would like to thank Liz Henry, Mary Humphrey, Jody Cruz, Reva Collins and Abby Wine for their compassionate care given to Peggy.
+The family would like to thank Liz Henry, Mary Humphrey, Jody Cruz, Reva Collins, Debbie Verrastro and Abby Wine for their compassionate care given to Peggy.

 A Funeral Mass will be offered at St. Patrick's Church, corner of Oak and Leroy Streets, Binghamton, Monday at 10 a.m.
 Burial will be in St. Augustine's Cemetery, Silver Lake, PA.
 The family will receive friends at the J.A.
 McCormack Sons Funeral Home, 141 Main Street, Binghamton, Sunday from 1 to 4 p.m.
 The family requests that flowers be omitted and that expressions of sympathy in Peg's memory be made to Lourdes Hospital Auxiliary, 169 Riverside Drive, Binghamton, NY 13905 or to the Broome County Catholic Schools Tuition Assistance Program, 70 Seminary Avenue, Binghamton, NY 13905.